Updated: Sep 16

 America’s first commercially produced television sets were based on the mechanical television system of John Baird.
 These sets were shown off to the public in September, 1928 but it would take another ten years before they were offered commercially.
 Everyone wanted a television in their homes and the development of newer models with tweaks to the creation continue even to this day.

 The television was a form of communication, it shared stories from around the world and, in a sense, brought the world closer together.
 The unit study From Alphabet to Zip Codes covers aspects of communication throughout history in a fun and interesting way.
-Available to download from the Quite a Character Classroom.
+Available to download for FREE from the Quite a Character Classroom.

 Screen Time and Kids